 Synopsis: The Hulk and Bruce Banner have been separated – a condition Iron Man and the U.S. Army want to reverse!

 Review: Never a fan of the Hulk or Herb Trimpe’s art, this reviewer was quite surprised by this enjoyable issue.
 Roy Thomas’ story is decent if a bit dated; the character interaction hasn’t aged well, but the basic plot remains workable.
 The real surprise here is Trimpe’s impressively strong outing.
 Sure, the excellent inking from John Severin certainly helps, but the journeyman penciler deserves credit for distinct rendering and strong, clear storytelling.
 Together, the art team’s work has a cool, almost undergroundish style – quite fitting for this series, really.

-Second opinion: “John Severin … settles in as inker over Trimpe’s pencils to create one of the more-classic artistic teams on the Hulk.” – Phil Mateer, Comics Buyer’s Presents Hulk, 2003
+Second opinion: “John Severin … settles in as inker over Trimpe’s pencils to create one of the more-classic artistic teams on the Hulk.” – Phil Mateer, Comics Buyer’s Guide Presents: Hulk, 2003

 Cool factor: The art team of Herb Trimpe and John Severin.